 There are two ways to manage your anxiety.
 The first one is to learn a bunch of techniques to subdue it every time it comes up.
 The second is to unlearn the insecurities that trigger your anxiety in the first place so that form of anxiety simply never arises again.
 Which would you prefer?

 Now, these two approaches don’t just apply to anxiety.
 In fact, they’re fully general.
-They’re the two ways you can grow: by learning and by unlearning.
+They’re the two ways you can grow: by adding and by subtracting.
+By learning and by unlearning.

-Unlearning: Removing harmful patterns: Deleting social anxiety, stopping self-loathing, undoing the tensions that create chronic pain.
+Unlearning is the removal of (previously learned) harmful patterns: deleting social anxiety, stopping self-loathing, undoing the tensions that create chronic pain.
 “Deleting code” from the mind.

 Similarly, most growth advice focuses on learning, not unlearning.
 You’ve probably heard advice like “learn to set boundaries”, “learn nonviolent communication”, “learn to be present”, “learn to say No”, “learn to handle conflicts well”, “learn to accept yourself”.
 Maybe you've even given this advice yourself.